redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

 ![Start Serf Configuration](images/ch02_start_serf_configuration.png)

-1. Serf is a decentralized solution for service discovery and orchestration that is lightweight, highly available, and fault-tolerant.
+Serf is a decentralized solution for service discovery and orchestration that is lightweight, highly available, and fault-tolerant.

 For Serf to work correctly, three parameters are required:

-- Sync network
+#### Sync network

 Sync network is the network for all managers to sync among them.
 In case you are really installing a cluster just make sure to select other interface different from management

 ![Configure Sync Network and Interface](images/ch02_img006.png)

-- Indicate the Serf mode (Unicast / Multicast)
+#### Indicate the Serf mode (Unicast / Multicast)

 ![Configure Serf Mode](images/ch02_img007.png)

-- Secret key to encrypt Serf network traffic
+#### Secret key to encrypt Serf network traffic

 Put a password from 6 to 20 characters for Serf.
 ![Configure Serf Key](images/ch02_img008.png)

+!!! warning "If you are configuring a cluster..."
-!!! warning "This password should be the same among all managers that will join to the same cluster.
-In case of a second cluster being in the same network, use a diffent password to prevent managers join to the wrong cluster."
+    This password should be the same among all managers that will join to the same cluster.
+In case of a second cluster being in the same network, use a diffent password to prevent managers join to the wrong cluster.

 ### Storage with Amazon S3 (WIP)